 Some clients may require more frequent lab work based on symptom profile and severity of underlying conditions; however, most will be able to adhere to this schedule.

-We have negotiated the lowest cash rates available and pass our low cost on to you; however, if you wish to have this same company bill your insurance, they will happiliy do so at full retail price.
+We have negotiated the lowest cash rates available with Lab Corp and pass our low cost on to you; however, if you wish to have the same company bill your insurance, they will happiliy do so at full retail price.
 Once this occurs, we have no way of guaranteeing what your insurance will cover nor what your out-of-pocket expense will be.